• Skip to main content

 Habitats

 The two species live in areas that have dense vegetation along waterways, rivers, and great lakes.
 The two are considered ambush predators if they are able to see clearly through the water.
+While it’s generally true that muskie can be found in larger bodies of water and pike can inhabit various types of waterways, both species can occupy a range of aquatic environments, including lakes, rivers, and ponds.

 The species also prefer clean, clear water as their habitat.
 Pike, in particular, has a preference for its habitat or living environment.
 It can be found on small waterways like bays and ponds.

-But, pike sticks to slow-moving, shallow waters until there’s a rise in the water temperature.
+But, pike typically sticks to slow-moving, shallow waters until there’s a rise in the water temperature.
 When the water gets hotter, pike disappears and goes deep into the water.

 Muskie, on the other hand, is more territorial with its habitat and likes massive lakes and streams with ample vegetation.
 A muskie can also go to shallow areas and small waterways like pike, depending on the season.